vmware-archive/AndroidIntelliJStarter/README.md

 - Set up robolectric either by keeping the read-only submodule for HEAD or forking.
 See "3.
 Robolectric" below
 - **Open IntelliJ 10.5 or higher**
 - Import IntelliJ Settings: File => Import Settings => YourProject/support/IntellijSettings.jar.
-Restart IntelliJ.

 "Import Settings" should have fixed the global Project SDKs and Module SDKs.
 Fix them if they are still broken.
 See "4.
 IntelliJ: Some Manual Configuration" below.